Yongsan District: Itaewon Special Tourist Zone

-The Itaewon area besides Yongsan Garrison was designated a special tourist zone in 1997 on account of popularity not only with US military personnel but also Koreans and foreign tourists and residents.
+The Itaewon area beside Yongsan Garrison was designated a special tourist zone in 1997 on account of popularity not only with US military personnel but also Koreans and foreign tourists and residents.
 According to Korean government data, 20,000 foreign residents live in the area.
 Itaewon's popularity began to diversify and increase in the 1980s as international attention focused on Seoul and the 1986 Asian Games and 1988 Summer Olympics.
 The area has around 2,000 shops and a large number of bars, clubs, restaurants and cafes.
 The focal point of the area is the intersection in front of the Hamilton Hotel, on top of Itaewon Station.
 From there, several different areas branch off to form distinct communities.
 Immediately to the north and spread towards HBC is a lively bar, club and eating area.
 To the south of the station are more shops and multi ethnic cuisines influenced by the presence of Seoul Central Mosque.
 This area has seen a large increase in the number of small shops selling clothes, jewellery and associated items, as well a large number of tailors who have historically catered for US military personnel.
 Every October, Itaewon Global Village Festival takes place in and around the area, with the focal point being on Itaewon-ro where live music performances are held and international food markets take place.

 Close to Itaewon are Hangangjin and Hannam-dong.
 Both areas are known for their gentrified leisure-based economies with a large number of galleries, cafes and restaurants.
 Hannam-dong is also known for having the most expensive real estate prices in South Korea, with recent (2020) apartment prices reaching $6.16 million.
 Housing is this area is popular with corporate executives and other wealthy individuals.
 Galleria recently opened a new department store in Hannam-dong which is partially focused on VIP customers and luxury goods.
 The department store is incorporated into the Nine One Hannam apartment complex, a luxury housing development built on the site of housing previously used by US military and government personnel.